Date(s) - 27/04/2019

 Learning will take place through: formal instruction from Rebekah; writing prompts; pair work; group discussion and workshopping, which requires participants to share their work and give constructive and mindful feedback.

-Where we shall walk: We begin at the Barbican (Silk Street entrance) with a short introduction to the walkshop and a chance for you to be writing indoors.
+Where we shall walk: We begin at the Barbican with a short introduction to the walkshop and a chance for you to be writing indoors.
 Weekends in the City often mean little traffic but many road works, so we will weave our way to various landmarks, stopping occasionally for a longer break where you will be able to sit and write.
 Our route will end close to Bunhill Fields where Dafoe is buried.
 To finish we will be back indoors at Finch’s pub on Finsbury Square, so that you can have an opportunity to write a piece for submission to the Crusoe300 Flash Fiction competition.
-(Deadline midnight GMT Tuesday 25 June)
+(Opens Monday 1 April)

 Daniel Defoe was thought to have been born in 1660 in Fore Street, Cripplegate close to what is now the Barbican.
 His family were housed in properties that narrowly escaped the Great Fire of London – all but three in the street were destroyed.
 By 21 he was working in Freeman’s Yard in Cornhill, but his outspoken views and poor business sense led him to be pursued for debts as well as treason.
 He was a prisoner in the Fleet prison at Ludgate Hill and latterly pilloried in the stocks at Cornhill.
 He wrote hundreds of pamphlets and chapbooks and turned his hand to writing novels, some still in print today, one of which was Robinson Crusoe.
 Extraordinarily it has been published in more editions than any other book bar the Bible!
 Defoe wrote about what he witnessed and is likened to a modern journalist or spy; he was a plagiarist and fantasist, and he was also prodigious in self-publicity – long before social media – he became known throughout the country.
 He died penniless in 1731 and was buried in Bunhill Fields in a pauper’s grave, only later through public subscription was his burial plot marked by a stone.

-What you should bring: As well as weather-specific clothes and shoes, you will need to bring something to write with and on – either a couple of pens, a notebook / paper or your phone or tablet as preferred.
-We will provide a journal with creative writing prompts.
-We will be making a couple of stops (for writing opportunities- where you will be able to purchase refreshments – please bring at least £3 cash), our final call is at Finch’s pub on Finsbury Square (EC2A 1AN) that offers a range of pub meals, but there are other cheaper alternatives in the vicinity.
+What you should bring: As well as weather-specific clothes and shoes, you will need to bring something to write with – either a couple of pens or your phone or tablet as preferred.
+We will provide a journal for taking notes.
+We will be making a couple of stops (for writing opportunities- where you will be able to purchase refreshments), our final call is at Finch’s pub on Finsbury Square (EC2A 1AN) that offers a range of pub meals.